Produce Helpful and Unique Content at Scale Using Content Briefs

 If you want my team to help with your eCommerce SEO campaigns, click here.

-Producing helpful and unique content is hard.Â
+Producing helpful and memorable content is hard.

 It’s even harder at scale.

-Writing a helpful and unique content piece requires more time and expertise than the average piece of content you can find online.
+Writing a helpful and memorable content piece requires more time and expertise than the average piece of content you can find online.
 And if you want to publish this type of quality content at scale, you’ll have to hire writers.

 Writers who probably don’t have the ability nor the time to align their assigned article to your company’s positioning, narrative, audience, etc.